13 Feb Full Programme of AEPM annual conference 11-14 May 2017

 Jürgen Bönig, chair of the Zeichen der Welt e.V.
 (Germany)

-Yiannis Garedakis, fonder of the Museum of Typography (Greece)
+Yiannis Garedakis, founder of the Museum of Typography (Greece)

-Patrick Goossens, collector of historica printing equipment and independant scholer (Belgium)
+Patrick Goossens, collector of historic printing equipment and independant scholar (Belgium)

 Guy Hautsebaut, in charge of the collections of the Plantin-Moretus Museum (Belgium)

 Gerry Leonidas, vice-president of ATypI, associate professor at the Department of typography and graphic communication (UK)

 Alan Marshall, AEPM, former director of the Musée de l’imprimerie et de la communication graphique (France)